steamcity/inquiries/README.md

 ---

-### 3. By Research Questions
+### By Research Questions (From Global to Specific)

-- How can we create new energy scenarios for the future?
+1. How can we collaborate to design a sustainable city?
-- How can we assess the human impact on energy consumption?
+2. How does our territory work?
-- How can energy loss and waste be avoided?
+3. How do urban choices affect quality of life?
-- How can we consider the ethics of autonomous mobility?
+4. How does urban pollution affect quality of life?
-- How can we assess the importance of regulation of mobility?
+5. How do human activities influence biodiversity?
-- How do mobility policies impact urban quality of life?
+6. How do mobility policies impact urban quality of life?
-- How does digital technology connect with the territory?
+7. How can we assess the importance of regulation of mobility?
-- How does AI learn compared to a human?
+8. How can we consider the ethics of autonomous mobility?
-- How can artificial intelligence demonstrate creativity?
+9. How can we create new energy scenarios for the future?
-- How can we make sense of data?
+10. How can we assess the human impact on energy consumption?
-- How can we collaborate to design a sustainable city?
+11. How can energy loss and waste be avoided?
-- How does our territory work?
+12. How does digital technology connect with the territory?
-- How do urban choices affect quality of life?
+13. How can we make sense of data?
-- How do human activities influence biodiversity?
+14. How does AI learn compared to a human?
-- How does urban pollution affect quality of life?
+15. How can artificial intelligence demonstrate creativity?

 ---

 ## Resources Provided

-Each cluster and inquiry provides:
+Each inquiry provides:
 - Inquiry scenarios and guidelines
 - Experimentation protocols
 - Pedagogical materials